Spring 2021 Update

 - Document Photocopies – Do not send any originals of these supporting documents

 - Most recent I-94 record

 - Passport ID page – passport must be valid at least 6 months into the future

 - OPT I-20 – USCIS has to receive your application within 30 days of the OPT I-20 issue date found on the bottom of page 1.

 - All I-20s that you have been issued, including I-20s from other schools (excluding the instructions page).
 If you are missing any of your previous Binghamton University I-20s, you can request I-20 copies online.
 Please be as specific as possible in your request.

 - Previously issued EAD card (if applicable)

-- You will receive an email from ISSS when your OPT I-20 is ready to pick up.
+- You will receive an email from ISSS when your OPT I-20 is ready.
 Review this email carefully for any changes that you need to make on Form I-765.

-- When you pick up the new I-20, review it to ensure all information is accurate.
+- When you receive the new I-20, review it to ensure all information is accurate.
 Add a copy of this new I-20 to your OPT application.